Syncing Server Data

 WTHIT contains built-in data types that can be used to attach informations in a standarized way.

-The built-in data types that WTHIT provides are EnergyData
+The built-in data types that WTHIT provides are EnergyData, FluidData, ItemData, and

 EnergyData